andrewmolyuk/eslint-plugin-vue-modular/docs/rules/no-business-logic-in-ui-kit.md

 # no-business-logic-in-ui-kit

-Enforces that UI kit files only import from their own layer or external libraries, preventing business logic dependencies in shared UI components.
+Enforces that UI kit files only import from their own layer, common shared utilities, or external libraries, preventing business logic dependencies in shared UI components.

 ## Rule Details

 This rule ensures that UI kit components remain truly reusable by preventing them from importing business logic, state management, or domain-specific functionality.
 UI kit components should be pure, stateless, and only concerned with presentation.

+Note: the rule permits imports from `src/shared/ui/` and from the top-level `src/shared/` folder which is commonly used for shared utilities/constants (for example `@/shared/cn`).
+If your project keeps business logic inside `src/shared/`, tighten the rule by using the `allowedImports` option or restricting `uiKitPaths` in your ESLint configuration.

 **Why this rule exists:**